 Considerations for use of Non-traditional Data

-Non-traditional data may be used to predict mortality, but the actual or reasonably anticipated experience may not correlate to risk of insurance loss.
+Per Actuarial Standard of Practice (ASOP) No. 12, an actuary needs to demonstrate that a relationship between a risk characteristic and an expected outcome exists.
+This standard applies for any data used, traditional or non-traditional.Consumers may not generally understand how non-traditional data elements impact their risk classification or premium charged.

-As additional rating factors are introduced via insurance scores or with specific data elements, disparate impact across and between demographic groups may be introduced or amplified.
+As additional rating factors are introduced via insurance scores or with specific data elements, across and between demographic groups may be introduced or amplified.

 Non-traditional data may not have the same consumer protections as FCRA and traditional data.
 For example: